Crossing-Void/Japanese-Vocabulary/README.md

-# Japanese-Vocabulary
+# Japanese
-A simple vocabulary database and gui
+For storing vocabulary.